Ownable¶

 Usage: inherit-by-copy¶

-Add the owner slot + the access check to your own contract:
+Add the owner slot and the access check to the consuming contract:

 contract Vault {